Timeline extended for launch of Wilson Library facilities work.

 Preferred Citation

-[Identification of item], in the Capehart Family Papers #1494, Southern Historical Collection, The Wilson Library, University of North Carolina at Chapel Hill.
+[Identification of item], in the Capehart Family Papers #1494, Southern Historical Collection, Wilson Special Collections Library, University of North Carolina at Chapel Hill.

 Alternate Form of Material

-Additional microfilm: All or part of this collection is also available on microfilm from University Publications of America as part of the Records of ante-bellum southern plantations from the Revolution through the Civil War, Series J.
+Additional microfilm: Part of this collection is also available on microfilm from University Publications of America as part of the Records of ante-bellum southern plantations from the Revolution through the Civil War, Series J.

 Acquisitions Information